 A urine test called a urinalysis may be ordered to detect the presence of semen in the urine, which may be a sign of retrograde ejaculation.
 Retrograde ejaculation is a condition in which semen that is supposed to release during ejaculation ends up in the bladder instead.
 Urinalysis can also detect the presence of white blood cells, which may indicate infection that can affect sperm and thus cause male infertility.

-Next Steps: Diagnosing and treating male infertility at Positive Steps Fertility
+Diagnosing and Treating Male Infertility at Positive Steps Fertility

-We are well equipped to diagnose male infertility and very experienced at treating it, using the method that makes the most sense for each patient based on his goals and needs.
-If you are a man, or his partner, and have any doubt about male infertility, contact us to get started with a consultation and possible male infertility testing.
+We are well equipped to diagnose male infertility and very experienced at treating it, using the most appropriate method for each patient based on his goals and needs.
+If you are a man, or your male partner, is having any doubt about male infertility, contact us to get started with a consultation and possible male infertility testing.